-This award, made on the basis of academic excellence, will cover all tuition fees and a living and travel allowance for a Singaporean who has been affected by disability, bereavement or financial disadvantage.
+Awards in this scheme are made on the basis of academic excellence, and cover all tuition fees and a living and travel allowance for a Singaporean who has been affected by disability, bereavement or financial disadvantage.

 There is no bond attached.

-Applicants must apply to the University of Cambridge through the usual route, selecting Fitzwilliam College as their preferred choice, by 20 September.
+Applicants must apply to the University of Cambridge through the usual route, selecting Fitzwilliam College as their preferred choice.

-To date, donations to the Fund have established two schemes to support graduate research, one at Masters level, the other for PhD studies, and we welcome applications from all excellent students who meet the criteria.
+To date, donations to the Fund have established three schemes to support graduate research, two at Masters level, the other for PhD studies, and we welcome applications from all excellent students who meet the criteria.

 (i) Quantedge - Lee Kuan Yew Masters Scholarship - 1 / year